shubhangchourasia/Gatsby-Site/src/content/homepage.md

   We believe incremental and persistent value addition will yield great products & services.

-  KISSS - Keep It Simple, Straight-forward, and Secure.
+  **KISSS - Keep It Simple, Straight-forward, and Secure.**
-serviceImg1: /img/it.png
+serviceImg1: ../images/it.png
 service1: |-
   **Implementation & Training**